-As of September 30, 2018, 2017 and 2016, respectively, the Authority had \$7.0 billion, \$6.5 billion and \$6.0 billion of capital assets (net of depreciation).
+As of September 30, 2019, 2018 and 2017, respectively, the Authority had \$7.2 billion, \$7.0 billion, and \$6.5 billion (net of depreciation).
 This includes wastewater collection, wastewater treatment, water distribution systems, deep tunnel systems, purchased capacity, capital equipment and construction in progress.
-The Authority's net capital assets increased by approximately \$416.8 million, or 6.4%, during fiscal year 2018, and increased by approximately \$547.8 million, or 9.1%, during fiscal year 2017, primarily due to continued capital spending in accordance with the Authority's capital improvement program.
+The Authority's net capital assets increased by approximately \$264.3 million, or 3.8%, during fiscal year 2019 and increased by approximately \$416.8 million, or 6.4%, during fiscal year 2018, primarily due to continued capital spending in accordance with the Authority's capital improvement program.
 See note 4 to the financial statements for more information on capital assets.